ndhuanhuan/system-design/case_studies/Design Rate Limiter.md

 when implemented alone, though, this will result in more cache entries with more details per entry, hence requiring more memory and storage.

+# Initial Conversation
+**Candidate**: What kind of rate limiter are we going to design?
+Is it a client-side rate limiter or server-side API rate limiter?

+**Interviewer**: Great question.
+We focus on the server-side API rate limiter.

+**Candidate**: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?

+**Interviewer**: The rate limiter should be flexible enough to support different sets of throttle rules.

+**Candidate**: What is the scale of the system?
+Is it built for a startup or a big company with a large user base?

+**Interviewer**: The system must be able to handle a large number of requests.

+**Candidate**: Will the system work in a distributed environment?

+**Interviewer**: Yes.

+**Candidate**: Is the rate limiter a separate service or should it be implemented in application code?

+**Interviewer**: It is a design decision up to you.

+**Candidate**: Do we need to inform users who are throttled?

+**Interviewer**: Yes.

 # References
 - https://shahriar.svbtle.com/Understanding-writethrough-writearound-and-writeback-caching-with-python